 ✅Decide on the employment type and budget

 Figure out if you need a full-time employee, part-time help, freelancer, or contractor.
 Set a realistic budget not just for their pay, but also for tools, onboarding time, and potential test projects.
+You can also evaluate whether your workplace can support remote or hybrid setups, as global hiring is now easier than ever with tools that enable seamless collaboration and asynchronous workflows.

 ✅Create a job post that filters for quality